allenpc/APCNetworkActivityIndicatorManager/README.md

 APCNetworkActivityIndicatorManager
 ==

-APCNetworkActivityIndicatorManager is a simple, thread-safe class that manages the network activity indicator across multiple code paths.
+APCNetworkActivityIndicatorManager is a simple, thread-safe class that manages the iOS network activity indicator across multiple code paths.
 It solves the problem of interleaving calls to `setNetworkActivityIndicatorVisible` leading to the network activity indicator being in an inconsistent state.

+APCNetworkActivityIndicatorManager will also restore the indicator to the proper state after the app has been backgrounded and then opened again.

 Usage
 --